cmelchior/jervis-ffb/docs/architecture.md

    like always choosing to use a skill or not, or rerolling successful rolls.

 2. The rules engine should not be tightly coupled to the UI.
 It should not care what generated an action.
-It t could be the player through the UI, or some automated process.
+It could be the player through the UI, or some automated process.

 3. The rule implementation should be flexible and extendable.
 Blood Bowl is a game of exceptions, and it should be possible to capture all these exceptions in the code.